top of page

 He breaks it down simply: founders make hundreds of small decisions, but only 2–3 big decisions a month actually change the trajectory of a company.

 “Going in the ocean every day, staying fit, living aloha, having a laid-back community—those things make me better at my most important job: making the big decisions.”
+It’s not about working less.
+It’s about working clearer.

 Brain Drain & the Mainland Temptation